 Be aware of potential exposure to pets you may be allergic to.
-When visiting a friend's home, ask if they have pets in advance, so you will be prepared with allergy medicine should your allergy symptoms strike.
+When visiting a friend's home, ask if they have pets in advance, so you can be prepared with medicine should your allergy symptoms strike.

 Keep pets out of your bedroom and consider keeping your pet in certain areas of the house.

-If you have a pet, giving him or her regular baths can help reduce the allergen count on them.
+If you have a pet, giving him or her regular baths can help reduce the .

 After touching a pet, keep your hands away from your eyes until you've had a chance to wash them.